HITXinWang/CNMC/README.md

 ```

 ### Testing
 Correspondingly, you may create/edit the yml file in the path 'options/test/', for testing the trained model.
-The structure of the yml file for testing, is similar to the above yml file for training.
+The structure of the yml file used for testing, is similar to the above yml file used for training.
 The testing comman could be：

 ```
 python basicsr/test.py -opt options/test/XXX.yml